Apply for an ITIN

 Internal Revenue Service ITIN Operation

 Mail Stop 6090 AUSC, 3651 S Interregional, Hwy 35

 Austin, TX 78741-0000

-If you must send original documents, you can enclose a prepaid express envelope with your application to have them returned faster.
+If you must send original documents, you can send the IRS a prepaid express envelope with your application to have them returned faster.

-Be sure to read all the instructions on Form W-7.
-Certain forms of identification documents have very specific requirements about what they must include (for example, school records and medical records).
-If your documents don’t meet all of these requirements, even if they’re your actual records or your only records, the IRS will reject your ITIN application.
+Be sure to read all the IRS Form W-7 instructions.
+Certain identification documents have very specific requirements about what they must include (For example: School records and medical records).
+If your documents don’t meet these requirements, even if they’re your actual records or your only records, the IRS will reject your ITIN application.

 Applicants outside the United States should call 267-941-1000 (not a toll-free call) or apply through a Certified Acceptance Agent.
 Additional information is available to tell you how to get an ITIN while abroad.